aregsar/aregsarblog/blog/2020/working-with-linux-users-and-groups/index.md

 usermod -aG admin,sudo bob
 ```

-> Note sudo is a special group that allows the user to use the sudo command to elevate to root user privilages
+> Note sudo is a special group that allows the user to use the sudo command to elevate to root user privileges.

-Change the default group of a user to an existing group
+Change the default group of a user to another existing group

 ```bash
 usermod -g groupname username